chatterlabmembers/CAREER-ENG-transcription/OH-segmentation/README.md

 2. Segment all lexical vocalizations from non-TC speakers (you should not have to segment any vocalizations from TC or from other speakers that are TC-directed since they should have been segmented and transcribed beforehand). *As always, vegetative sounds such as sneezing and coughing should never be included.*

+> [!CAUTION]
-    - All segmented overheard speech annotations should have the same annotation value "%%".
+> All segmented overheard speech annotations should have the same annotation value "%%"!

-3. Pay attention to utterance boundaries and speaker assignments.
+4. Pay attention to utterance boundaries and speaker assignments.

-4. After you have segmented all overheard speech and inputted the annotation value "%%", we need to tag their associated `xds@` annotations.
+5. After you have segmented all overheard speech and inputted the annotation value "%%", we need to tag their associated `xds@` annotations.

     - In the bottom left speaker tier panel, highlight one non-TC source tier.
     - In the top menu bar, find and click on `Tier` > `Create Annotations on Dependent Tiers...`.
 This will lead to a pop-up window.